 The first thing any person who is feeling depressed should do is to go see their doctor.
 If you don't have a doctor or have a trusting relationship with your current doctor, talk to friends, acquaintances, or co-workers to find a doctor.
 It’s important you find someone you can trust enough to tell them how you’re feeling and how it’s affecting your life.
 Your doctor can make a diagnosis based on what you’re experiencing.
 They look for specific symptoms that have lasted certain periods of time to be able to diagnose if you are in a depression, as well as what category of depression you may be in.

 Depression occurs for many reasons, physical and/or physiological, and is usually triggered by a stressful event or a series of events that wear you down over time.
-The treatment varies from pharmaceutical intervention to correct the chemical imbalances that occur in depression, to varied forms of counseling, or any combination of the two.
+The treatment varies from pharmaceutical intervention to correct the chemical imbalances that occur in depression, to varied forms of professional counseling, or any combination of the two.
 A doctor can rule out if there are physical reasons that are causing a depressed state of mind.

 Because of your experiences as a child, you have a great deal of suppressed pain and anger.
 It takes a tremendous amount of energy to suppress the emotions, and eventually your body, mind, and spirit get tired of hiding them.
 You need a safe place to look at the emotions that you’re not allowing yourself to feel, work through them, and eventually release them.
 There’s a lot of pain inside of you that is covered with numbness and sadness that you don't know how or are afraid to express.
 Your attention is drawn away from the outside world and is focused internally.
 Your body is telling you that now is the time to deal with these suppressed issues.